Tagline: If you’ve been thinking about plastic surgery, Dr Devine would like to change your mind.

 Worse luck befalls Gregg’s friend Darrell, who after experiencing an allergic reaction to the dubious neon gook is transformed into one of Dr Devine’s hideous mutants.
 Gregg then convinces suspicious neighbour Agnes (Wendel) to masquerade as a customer in the hope of infiltrating her psychotic neighbours.
 Suspicion rears its ugly head when her walkie-talkie is discovered, however, leading to a treacherous love triangle between Dr Devine, Dr Price (Lindsley) and insatiable harlot Nurse Blaine (Patterson), whose obsession with the body of a beautiful young redhead threatens to unravel the whole sordid scheme.

 This is something of a shame because there is a fun concept at play here that should have been so much more, particularly as a commentary on the extremes of cosmetic surgery and the lengths some of us will sink to in order to maintain the gift of youth.
 In the end, it fails quite dramatically.
-This is no doubt due to The Immortalizer‘s minuscule budget, but the whole affair is haphazard and ineptly staged, with lifeless sets that border on the moribund.
+This is no doubt due to the film’s monetary restrictions, but the whole affair is haphazard and ineptly staged, with lifeless sets that border on the moribund.
 It also lacks the bite of similarly cheapo attempts at social satire, such as Brian Yuzna’s polymorphous attack on the Reagan ’80s Society and Stuart Gordon’s Lovecraftian cult classic Re-Animator — resourceful movies that made the most of their meagre outlays.
 But low-budget and bargain basement are on different sides of the same galaxy, and this one fell headlong into the creative void.

 Ostensibly dead having had his guts splattered against a wall with a shotgun, mutant hero Darrell returns to save his friends from the conniving Dr Price, picking him up and stuffing his body into a giant garbage disposal.